QasHussain/Final-Fantasy-Codex/README.md

 ## Description

-Final Fantasy Codex is an online, fully responsive interactive encyclopedia of every character in the Final Fantasy series.
+Final Fantasy Codex is an online, fully responsive interactive encyclopedia of every character in the mainline Final Fantasy series.
 Built in React and utlizing the [Moogle API](https://www.moogleapi.com/), this front-end application allows you to browse through every character in the series, learning their backstory, age, first appearence and much more.
-The user can also use the search feature to browse for specific characters by name, gender, race or game of origin.
-A long time fan of the series, this project was degined and created for my front-end development portfolio.
+The user can also use the search feature to browse for specific characters by name.

+This project was degined and built for my front-end development portfolio.
+As a long time fan of the Final Fantasy series, I wanted to create something truly unique and personal to me.

 ## Planning and Preperation